 And we also know that all their talk rarely amounts to anything resembling progress.

-If you hire professionals to design your prototype, then you’ll show investors that you believe enough in your idea to commit your own personal capital.
+If you hire professionals to design your prototype, then you’ll show investors that you believe enough in your idea to commit your capital.

 Even if you build the prototype yourself, then you’ll have committed hours upon hours of your free time to visualize how your product should function.